Early Rising in Babies and Toddlers – 10 Tips to Resolve Early Wake-Ups

 Read more: Drowsy But Awake — The Cornerstone of Successful Sleep Training

 If all else fails, revert to The Sleep Lady Shuffle at night.
 Treat the early rising issue as you would normal night waking, with the exception that you will only be ‘shuffling’ until 6:30 a.m.
 If your child still has not fallen asleep, leave the room for 30 to 60 seconds, and then return, using dramatic wake up to help your child differentiate between sleep time and awake time.

 Some children need a definite line between sleep time and wake up time.
 Dramatic wake up is great for that.
 When you go in every morning, make a big deal about saying ‘Good Morning’.
 This will send the message that you are getting her up because it’s morning, not because she is crying, or refusing to go back to sleep.

 With older children, it can help to get them a ‘sleep clock’ that either changes color when it’s time to rise, or plays music.
 This especially helps with children who like to be independent, but still need guidance about appropriate wake times.

 As with changing any sleep habit, changing the pattern of early rising is going to take both time and consistency.
-Don’t give up if you feel that the problem isn’t resolving itself-it may just be that your child is bright eyed and refreshed between 6:00 and 7:00 a.m.
+Don’t give up if you feel that the problem isn’t resolving itself, it may just be that your child is bright eyed and refreshed between 6:00 and 7:00 a.m.
 Remember that this is an appropriate time for your baby to wake up.
-Be sure that you are adjusting your child’s flexible schedule (including moving to en earlier bedtime if necessary) to fit with their wake up time so that you don’t end up with an overtired baby at bedtime.
+Be sure that you are adjusting your child’s flexible schedule.
+Move to an earlier bedtime if necessary — to fit with their wake up time — so that you don’t end up with an overtired baby at bedtime.